pulumi/registry/themes/default/content/registry/packages/vault/installation-configuration.md

 Pulumi relies on the Vault SDK to authenticate requests from your computer to HashiCorp Vault.
 Your credentials are never sent to pulumi.com.

-Once the credetials are obtained, there are two ways to communicate your configuration tokens to Pulumi:
+Once the credentials are obtained, there are two ways to communicate your configuration tokens to Pulumi:

 1. Set the environment variables `VAULT_ADDR` and `VAULT_TOKEN`: